Managing affairs for someone else

 - telling benefit or tax credit offices about any changes of circumstance.

 You can apply to become an appointee by contacting the office that deals with the person's benefits and filling in an application form.
 A member of staff from that office will arrange to visit you both.
 You can organise to cash tax credits for someone without a home visit when you apply for the tax credit.
+Find out more about being an appointee on GOV.UK, including how to stop being an appointee.

 If someone grants a power of attorney it can include the power to deal with their benefits or tax credit.